 Note: if the smell you're noticing in your machine is not moldy or musty, but instead reminiscent of sewage, you may have a different issue caused by either a dried out drain trap or a blocked sewage vent pipe in your house (these typically vent out your roof and can be clogged by leaves, bird nests, etc.).
 Follow the recommendations below; if the smell persists, check drains and vent pipes, and consider bringing in a plumbing professional to resolve as sewer gas can be flammable and dangerous.

-Getting the Musty Smell Out
+How to Get the Musty Smell Out of Your Front-Loader Step-by-Step

 1. Clean the rubber gasket.
 Don't skip this step!
 Every front-load washing machine has a rubber gasket, or door seal, right inside the door.
 This gasket is the front line on the war on mold and mildew; wipe it down thoroughly, going in between the rubber folds using a lint-free towel or microfiber cloth and an all-purpose cleaner.